lightning/bolts/07-routing-gossip.md

 | ------------- | ------------------------- | -------------------------------- |
 | 0             | `option_channel_htlc_max` | `htlc_maximum_msat`              |

+Note that the `htlc_maximum_msat` field is static in the current protocol over the life of the channel: it is *not* designed to be indicative of real-time channel capacity in each direction, which would be both a massive data leak and uselessly spam the network (it takes an average of 30 seconds for gossip to propagate each hop).

 The `node_id` for the signature verification is taken from the corresponding `channel_announcement`: `node_id_1` if the least-significant bit of flags is 0 or `node_id_2` otherwise.